keystonejs/keystone-nightwatch-e2e/README.md

-# End-2-End Functional Testing
+# End-2-End Functional Testing Framework
-This is an overview of the end-2-end UI/functional testing for keystone.
-UI/functional tests ensure regression coverage of all aspects of a real keystone application.
-The tests use a real keystone application with as much available configuration as possible.
-Please note that this is not a replacement for component-based unit testing, which attempt to do full regression coverage of all the operations a particular component is responsible for.
+This is an overview of the end-2-end UI/functional testing framework for KeystoneJS and keystoneJS applications.
+UI/functional end-to-end tests ensure regression coverage of all aspects of a KeystoneJS application as well as ensures that KeystoneJS itself has not regressed on the application functionality.
+The tests use a real keystone application and should do so with as much available configuration as possible.
+Please note that this is not a replacement for component-based unit testing, which attempt to do full regression coverage of all the operations a particular application component is responsible for.
+This framework uses the [nightwatchjs.org](http://nightwatchjs.org/) functional test framework.
+Thus, if you will be contributing updates to this framework it is a good idea to have some familiarity with its concepts.
+If all you are interested in is writing your own e2e tests for your own application then you do not really need to become an expert in NightwatchJS but some familiarity with it is still greatly recommended.
+Below we outline all you need to do to get started.

 ## Setup
-The setup is partly based on instructions at [nightwatchjs.org](http://nightwatchjs.org/guide#installation) for nightwatch specific structure as well as partly based on a typical keystone app since the e2e test runs with a real keystone app server.
+For a sample e2e test setup, please refer to the one in the KeystoneJS repo that is used for for testing
+KeystoneJS AdminUI functionality.
+Using that structure in your own application and then updating it per your application requirements is a good first step.
+The following is an overview of that setup and highlights what you may change/remove from your own setup:

     test/e2e
         global.js                               => common nightwatch test environment config

-        server.js                               => keystone test app server
+        server.js                               => keystone test app server (update per your application requirements)

         adminUI                                 => adminUI e2e test suite
-            nightwatch.json                     => nightwatch config
-            pages
-                ...                             => page objects representing an AdminUI screen/page
-            tests
-                groupNNN<group-name>            => adminUI test group, where NNN is a group sequence number uiTest<test-name>           => UI test suite
-                    uxTest<test-name>           => UX/functional test suite
+            nightwatch.json                     => nightwatch config (nightwatch starts the selenium server) nightwatch-no-process.json          => nightwatch config (the e2e framework starts the selenium server) tests                               => directory to group all e2e tests groupNNN<group-name>            => adminUI test group, where NNN is a group sequence number (add your own groups) uiTest<test-name>           => UI test suite (add your own UI tests) uxTest<test-name>           => UX/functional test suite (add your own UX tests)

         drivers
             <browser drivers>                   => all required browser drivers

-        updates                                 => all schema update/migration files
-           0.0.1-updates-e2e.js                 => keystone updates
+        frontend                                => frontend pages (you probably don't need this as you already should have these already defined)
+            <page content>                      => these are your application frontend pages

+        modelTestConfig                         => describe your application models to the test framework ...                                  => use the existing ones as guidelines

-        models                                  => all test list models
+        models                                  => all application list models (you probably don't need this as you already should have these already defined)
-           User.js                              => keystone user list model
            ...

+        routes                                  => frontend routes (you probably don't need this as you already should have these already defined)
+            <route content>                     => these are your application frontend pages

+        updates                                 => all schema update/migration files (you probably don't need this as you already should have these already defined)
+           <update scripts>                     => keystone updates

 ## Running
 Testing is a critical part of any keystone commit to ensure the commit has not introduced any